Search F News...

 Referring to the larger movement for Palestinian liberation, the representative of the University of Chicago SJP/Dissenters, Lucas said, “This movement was not born out of hatred towards our oppressors.
 But rather, it was one that was born out of love for the oppressed.”

-When asked for a comment in response to the demand for divestment, Rowan Beaird, director of communications for the Office of Marketing & Communications at SAIC, emphasized that tuition alone does not cover the full cost of students’ education.
-This stands true for students receiving financial aid (90 percent of the student body according to Beaird), but also for the small number of students who pay full tuition.
+When asked for a comment in response to the demand for divestment, a spokesperson for the School emphasized that tuition alone does not cover the full cost of students’ education.
+This stands true for students receiving financial aid (90 percent of the student body according to SAIC), but also for the small number of students who pay full tuition.

-“The cost of educating our students is subsidized by money generated by the endowment,” said Beaird.
+“The cost of educating our students is subsidized by money generated by the endowment,” said the spokesperson.

-Given that SAIC does not control the stocks selected for inclusion in index funds, it would need to exclude index funds from its portfolio, Beaird said.
-“This limits our investment flexibility and limits our returns, which will significantly impact the value of the scholarships available to students,” said Beaird, while iterating how crucial the endowment is for keeping the cost of tuition lower than would otherwise be possible.
+Given that SAIC does not control the stocks selected for inclusion in index funds, it would need to exclude index funds from its portfolio, SAIC’s spokesperson said.
+“This limits our investment flexibility and limits our returns, which will significantly impact the value of the scholarships available to students,” said the spokesperson, while iterating how crucial the endowment is for keeping the cost of tuition lower than would otherwise be possible.

-“For this reason, the Art Institute maintains a strong presumption against divesting for social, moral, or political reasons; however, we do have a process in place for community members to request that the investment committee considers divestment,” said Beaird.
+“For this reason, the Art Institute maintains a strong presumption against divesting for social, moral, or political reasons; however, we do have a process in place for community members to request that the investment committee considers divestment,” said the spokesperson for SAIC.

 The Art Institute of Chicago adopted a policy on divestment in 2013.
 Community members who believe certain investments hinder the Institute’s mission to “promote art and design” must build a case and submit it to a Management Committee.
 The Management Committee may either investigate the case further or “consider the request on its face without any further investigation.”
 If they believe it to be a strong case, it gets passed forward to the Executive Committee, which re-evaluates it.
 Denials on the part of either committee cannot be appealed.
 Furthermore, neither of the committees is mandated to issue statements explaining their decisions or keep minutes from meetings in which divestment cases are reviewed.